Chieze-Franklin/ts2sol/README.md

 # ts2sol

-A CLI tool to transpile TypeScript to Solidity
+A CLI tool to transpile TypeScript to Solidity.
+Still under active development.
+Do not use!